≡ Menu

 • Comdex ranking: 82

-There was a time when AIG was considered one of the best-of-the-best companies in terms of financial strength and stability.
+AIG was once considered one of the best companies in terms of financial strength and stability.
 AIG’s life insurance subsidiaries regularly received A++ ratings from A.M.
-Best, the highest rating available.
+Best, the highest rating.
 Fitch, Moody’s, and S&P all agreed that AIG was rock-solid.

-But then came the financial crisis of 2007-2008, and with it a record-setting $60 billion quarterly loss, triggered by a real estate market crash that exposed an overly aggressive investment strategy.
+But then came the financial crisis of 2007-2008, with a record-setting $60 billion quarterly loss triggered by a real estate market crash that exposed an overly aggressive investment strategy.

 AIG appeared close to bankruptcy until the Federal Reserve came through with a $180 billion bailout.
-After a restructuring and hopefully some soul-searching among AIG’s execs, the company began its fight to regain a once stellar reputation.
+After restructuring and, hopefully, some soul-searching among AIG’s executives, the company began its fight to regain a once stellar reputation.

 Products Offered by AIG Life: